Boston Bruins Entering Most Important Stretch of the Season

 The Boston Bruins lost to the Detroit Red Wings on Saturday.
-The matchup marked the beginning of a stretch of five-straight games against Atlantic Division opponents in just eight days.
+The matchup marked the beginning of a stretch of five-straight games against Atlantic Division opponents in just nine days.

 It may just be the most important stretch of the season for the Bruins who currently rest in fourth place within the division.
 Three of the four games remaining in this streak are on the road, beginning down south when Boston takes on the Florida Panthers on Tuesday and the Tampa Bay Lightning on Thursday.